dirtsimple/imposer/imposer.md

 fi
 ```

-The default state map begins with an empty options and plugins map (with imposer-tweaks disabled, to handle the case where one has removed all previous tweaks from an installation):
+The default specification begins with an empty options and plugins map (with imposer-tweaks disabled, to handle the case where one has removed all previous tweaks from an installation):

 ```yaml
 options: {}